Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Copying a portion of a code base to isolate it from the original codebase.
 - [ ] Identifying a particular codebase as ready for distribution.
-- [ ] Triggering a deployment into production.
+- [ ] Triggering a deployment into Production.
 - [x] Combining two or more versions of code into a single codebase.

 **[⬆ Back to Top](#table-of-contents)**